fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ServerManagement/v2.3.0/Save-AzureRmServerManagementGatewayProfile.md

 ### -Gateway
 Specifies the gateway that this cmdlet gets the profile for.

-May be used instead of specifying ResourceGroupName and GatewayName
+May be used instead of specifying *ResourceGroupName* and *GatewayName*.

 ```yaml
 Type: Gateway